Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 Your magical item attunement limit is increased by one.
 All other magical attunement rule still applies.

 **Examine**
-You can cast the *Identify* spell without expending a spell slot or material components.
+You can cast the *Identify* spell without expending a spell slot or Material components.
 You must finish a Long Rest before you can do so again.

+---

+### Single-Specialialisation

+*Advanced Feat (Prerequisites: Level 8+)*

+You focus further into the unique strengths of your archetype.

+**Extra Subclass**
+You gain one level 3 subclass feature from a different subclass within your current class that has this Feat.

+**Repeatable**
+You can take this feat multiple times.
+Each time, select either a new level 3 subclass feature from a different subclass or an additional feature from the same subclass, provided your level qualifies for that feature.

 ---